evansbenj/2024_BIO722/6_Making_a_phylogenetic_tree_with_Stacks.md

 We can also use `Stacks` to export an input file for phylogenetic analysis.
 Let's try this now.

-From within your `Stacks_Results` directoyr, please use your favorite text editor to make a population map file called `population_map_all_different` in which all individuals were assigned to a different population.
+From within your `Stacks_Results` directory, please use your favorite text editor to make a population map file called `population_map_all_different` in which all individuals were assigned to a different population.
 This tab-delimited file looks like this:

 ```
 PF515_sorted    PF515